joshcodd/labyrinth/README.md

 # CS-230 Labyrinth

-An implementation of Labyrinth, the board game by Ravensburger.
+An implementation of Labyrinth, the board models by Ravensburger.
 Built using Java and JavaFX as part of a group for CS-230 Software development.

 ## How to use this repository